Aarush-Acharya/lyrics/README.md

 # lyrics

-Made the Flutter Lyric example for covering the gap for missing assets
+Made the Flutter's flutter_lyric package example work, covering the gap of missing assets